mwelz/GenericML/README.md

 store_splits   <- TRUE
 store_learners <- FALSE # to save memory

-# parallelization options (currently only supported on Unix systems)
+# parallelization options
 parallel  <- TRUE
 num_cores <- 8      # 8 cores
 seed      <- 123456
-# Note that the number of cores influences the random number stream.
+# Note that the number of cores as well as your type of operating system (Unix vs. Windows) influences the random number stream.
 Thus, different choices of `num_cores` may lead to different results.
+Results of parallel processes are reproducible across all Unix systems, but might deviate on Windows systems.

 ### 3. Run the GenericML() function with these arguments ----
-# runtime: ~90 seconds with R version 4.1.2 on a Dell Latitude 5300 (i5-8265U CPU @ 1.60GHz × 8, 32GB RAM), running on Ubuntu 21.10.
+# runtime: ~90 seconds with R version 4.2.0 on a Dell Latitude 5300 (i5-8265U CPU @ 1.60GHz × 8, 32GB RAM), running on Ubuntu 21.10.
 Returns a GenericML object.
 x <- GenericML(Z = Z, D = D, Y = Y,
                learner_propensity_score = learner_propensity_score,
                learners_GenericML = learners_GenericML,